Skip to main content

 Find velocity and pressure problems before commissioning

-See the answer as colour, charts and tables, so problems stand out before they reach site.
-Colour the network by velocity, pressure or temperature; trace HGL and temperature profiles along any pipe run; per-component results with film, march and non-Newtonian flow-regime diagnostics; full tables with CSV export and a print-ready calculation report.
+See answers as colour, charts and tables so problems stand out before they reach site: colour by velocity, pressure or temperature, HGL and temperature profiles, per-pipe diagnostics, CSV export and a print-ready calculation report.

 Your work leaves with you

-Work entirely in the browser, save networks to a file, or sign in to store projects securely in the cloud, isolated to your account.
-Free local file save and EPANET .inp import mean your models are never trapped in the tool.
+Work entirely in the browser: save to a local file free, import EPANET .inp free, or sign in to store projects in the cloud, isolated to your account.
+Your models are never trapped in the tool.

 See the output